citizensadvice/energy-comparison-table/docs/static-asset-pipeline.md

 ### Debugging with foreman

-`pry-remote` has been added to the development group of the `Gemfile`.
+The `pry-remote` gem has been added to the development group of the `Gemfile`.
 You can follow these steps to debugging when using foreman:

-1. add `binding.pry_remote` where you want your breakpoint to be
+1. Add `binding.pry_remote` where you want your breakpoint to be
 2. `[pry-remote] Waiting for client on druby://127.0.0.1:9876` will appear in the foreman output
 3. in a new terminal, enter `pry-remote`
 4. you can then interact with the binding as normal